Updated May 19th, 2023

 Fitness and activity tend to go hand in hand.

-Active play and sports help keep children’s cardio-vascular systems in good shape.
+Active play and sports help keep children’s cardio-vascular system in good shape.
+Active kids tend to be fit kids.

 If your child comes in the house after playing and they are a hot sweaty mess, it’s safe to say they got some exercise.

-If your child often plays actively or participates in sports, they have a pretty healthy level of activity.
+If your child is older and participates in sports, they probably have a healthy level of activity.
+Drop by practice some time and ask the coach how they are doing.

 Your Child’s Age